 C Program for Bubble Sort

-This program for bubble sort uses the Nested For Loop to sort the One Dimensional Array elements in ascending order.
+How do you write a program to sort an array using Bubble Sort in C with a practical example?
+The below program for bubble sort uses the Nested For Loop to sort the one-dimensional array elements in ascending order.

 #include <stdio.h>